sirCamp/spark-pspectrum/README.md

 [![Scala](https://img.shields.io/badge/scala-v2.11.12-blue)](https://img.shields.io/badge/scala-v2.11.12-blue)

 This repository represents a package that contains the PSpectrum computation for character embedding implemented for Apache Spark.
-Furthermore, the repository contains an implementation of a String relaxation in Apache Spark.
+Furthermore, the repository contains an implementation of a String relaxation for Apache Spark.
-In oder words, this is an useful big data implementation of PSpectrum kernel encoding and String relaxation.
+In other words, this is an useful big data implementation of PSpectrum kernel encoding and String relaxation.